danilo-dessi/skg/README.md

 ```

 ### Data preparation
 1. Go to the directory data-preparation/.
-It contains the abstracts coming from the MAG datasets, a script to parse them and produce the input files that will be fed to the Luan Yi et al.'s tool.
+It contains the abstracts coming from the MAG datasets, a script to parse them and produce the input files that will be fed to the Luan Yi et al. tool.

 2. To prepare the data you need to run: